 Coupon Follow, 95% of millennials say they search the internet for coupons before an online transaction.

-Kelton, exclusive offers creates an emotional lift to consumers who receive them, with 54% feeling rewarded and 47% feeling excited.
+Kelton, exclusive offers create an emotional lift for consumers who receive them, with 54% feeling rewarded and 47% feeling excited.

 eMarketer, 52% of UK marketers use discount messaging to achieve loyalty.